ecedemirel/ecedemirel/README.md

 ### Hi there 👋

 Proactive, fast learner, and ambitious with a Bachelor's degree in Computer engineering.
 Experienced in backend and frontend software development, testing, debugging, and interface design with different projects.
-Proficient in C#, JavaScript, C++, Python, HTML, and SQL.
-Skilled in .Net Framework, EF Core, React, Vue, Docker, unit testing, Agile methodology, and Azure DevOps.
+Proficient in JavaScript, Typescript, C#, C++, C, Python, HTML, and SQL.
+Skilled in .Net Core, EF Core, React, Vue, Docker, unit testing with JUnit and xUnit, Agile methodology, Azure DevOps, and AWS.
 Personable team player with a strong interest in new technologies.
 Seeking opportunities to utilize my software and hardware skills in dynamic projects and contribute to the entire software development cycle. 💻

 <!--
 ## Skills